igorcasmarques/igorcasmarques.github.io/my-story/4-long-distance-relationship.md

 ### ALMA

-Whenever I was not in class or at work, I spent most of my time in the [Advanced Lab for Music Applications](https://music.byu.edu/facilities/electronic-facilities) (ALMA) in BYU's Harris Fine Arts Centre (HFAC).
+Whenever I was not in class or at work, I spent most of my time in the [Advanced Lab for Music Applications](https://music.byu.edu/facilities/electronic-facilities) (ALMA) in BYU's Harris Fine Arts Center (HFAC).
 The ALMA had row after row of MIDI keyboards, each with a pair of headphones and a computer with all the music and audio apps I could want.
 The ALMA was located in a weird annex of the HFAC, away from most foot traffic, so it became a sort of sanctuary for me.

 I thought back to my reticence about applying to BYU, and the ALMA made me feel grateful for my parents' insistence.

 ### Move to Orem

 In late 2010, my parents decided to spend a small fortune they had been saving to buy a condo in Orem near exit 273 of the I-15.
-It had high ceilings, three bedrooms, two bathrooms, and a nice balcony.
-It was a couple of blocks away from Winco, my favourite grocery store ever.
-I loved that condo and never took it for granted.
+It had high ceilings, three bedrooms, two bathrooms, and a nice balcony with a view of the Wasatch Mountains.
+It was a couple of blocks away from [WinCo](https://www.wincofoods.com/), my favourite grocery store ever, and about 5 km away from the scenic Utah Lake.

-As 2010 came to a close, I was happy and stable.
-Now I just needed to bring Vero to the US and start a family with her.

-[^1]: My fellow members of the Church might cringe when they read this since we're all taught that being children of God should be the basis of our identity.
-This much I know.
-It's all other parts of who I am that bewilder me.
+That condo would be my home until 2015.
+I loved living there and never took it for granted.

+As 2011 rolled around, life was going well.
+I was excelling in university, I loved my job and my condo, and I had all the support I needed to feel stable and happy.
+I talked to Vero every night, which was no replacement for us being *physically* together, but was enough to carry me over until the summer.

+Still, I began to sense a new spectre nearby: my quarter-life crisis.